sbryngelson/group-docs/group-syllabus/figures.md

 Label your sub-figures using font face and size consistent with the figure caption font face and size.
 Place your sub-figure labels (e.g., (a) and (b)) in a place that is not too obtrusive.

-* If you do not need sub-captions, you can place in the labels in the top left or bottom left of each sub-figure.
+* If you do not need sub-captions, you can place the labels in each sub-figure's top left or bottom left.
-* If you need sub-captions, then you should put the sub-figure labels below the center of the figure.
+* If you need sub-captions, you should put the sub-figure labels below the center of the figure.

 Do not put the sub-figure captions directly below the sub-figures if you have no "real" caption (e.g., you are just labeling them (a) or (b), etc.); in this case, instead put them in one of the corners per above.
 See the examples [here](../templates/paper/figures) for reference.